amooma/ruby-auf-schienen.de/en/03-ruby-introduction/03-chapter3.markdown

 ## Single and Double Quotations Marks

-## Note

-Please note: if we mention single or double quotation marks in the context of strings, we do not mean typographically correct curly quotation marks (see `http://en.wikipedia.org/wiki/Quotation_mark`{.uri}), but the ASCII
+If we mention single or double quotation marks in the context of strings, we do not mean typographically correct curly quotation marks (see `http://en.wikipedia.org/wiki/Quotation_mark`{.uri}), but the ASCII